Economy of Germany: Banking and finance

+Tourism

 Bavaria (l.) is a tourism destination while Berlin (r.) is a centre of creative industries, research, and education.

 In 2017 services constituted 68.6% of gross domestic product (GDP), and the sector employed 74.3% of the workforce.
 The subcomponents of services are financial, renting, and business activities (30.5%); trade, hotels and restaurants, and transport (18%); and other service activities (21.7%).

 Germany is the seventh most visited country in the world, with a total of 407 million overnights during 2012.
 This number includes 68.83 million nights by foreign visitors.
 In 2012, over 30.4 million international tourists arrived in Germany.
 Berlin has become the third most visited city destination in Europe.
 Additionally, more than 30% of Germans spend their holiday in their own country, with the biggest share going to Mecklenburg-Vorpommern.
 Domestic and international travel and tourism combined directly contribute over EUR43.2 billion to German GDP.
 Including indirect and induced impacts, the industry contributes 4.5% of German GDP and supports 2 million jobs (4.8% of total employment).
 The largest annual international trade fairs and congresses are held in several German cities such as Hannover, Frankfurt, and Berlin.